What is Cloud ERP?

-There’s a lot of discussion about Cloud Computing and how it relates to the consumer but let’s focus on how cloud computing relates to business applications and discuss the most common terms used.
+There’s a lot of discussion about Cloud Computing and its relation to the consumer but let’s focus on how cloud computing relates to business applications and discuss the most common terms used.

 The perfect place to start is cloud computing.
-Cloud computing gives companies access to software, server, storage, and other computing resources that businesses use, and then users access.
+Cloud computing gives companies access to software, server, storage, and other computing resources that businesses use and then users access.
 You’re using the internet to access applications rather than having something right there on your desktop.
-Many people are using software; that’s application is on a desktop, as well as on a server.
+Many people are using software; that application is on a desktop and a server.
 With the cloud, all you need is a web browser.

 Software as a Service (SaaS)

-As defined in the previous section Software as a Service is something that a lot of different companies have started to provide, and Acumatica is one of them.
+As defined in the previous section, Software as a Service is something that many different companies have started to provide, and Acumatica is one of them.
 You’re not only utilizing the software; you can go online and use it from any computer, mobile device, phone, or even a tablet.

 Infrastructure as a Service (IaaS)